KysiorTerex/turn-off-the-light/README.md

-# turn-off-the-light
+# Turn off the lights

+Instruction:
-turn off the light-training file
+Turn off the lights.